sohammandal/mlops-comment-moderation/README.md

    docker compose -f docker/docker-compose.local.yml up --build
    ```

-- Access the Streamlit app at: http://localhost:8501
+- Access the Streamlit app at: `http://localhost:8501`
-- View interactive API docs (Swagger UI): http://localhost:8000/docs
+- View interactive API docs (Swagger UI): `http://localhost:8000/docs`

 ### What Happens If Hooks Fail?

-* If a hook auto-fixes code (e.g., formatting with `ruff`), the commit will be blocked.
+* If a hook auto-fixes code (e.g. formatting with `ruff`), the commit will be blocked.
 * Simply **`git add .` and commit again** - your files will now be fixed and pass.
 * If errors remain (like lint violations), you must resolve them manually before committing.